-The best virtual machine software on the market makes virtualization for different operating systems simple, allowing you to run multiple OS installs on the same computer or workstation.
+The best virtual machine software allows you to run multiple OS installs on the same computer or workstation.

 Virtual machines have become an important part of computing, not least for business and especially for cloud computing.
 However, virtualization is something also available to home users as well.

 A key advantage of running a virtual machine is that it allows you to run apps that would otherwise not be available due to having very different system requirements, which is one particular reason why virtualization has become so important in business.